abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     operands could not be broadcast together with shapes (2,3) (2,)

-!!!
-Info ""
 Broadcasting rules are used in many NumPy operations, not just arithmetic operations, as we will see below.
 For more details about broadcasting, check out [the documentation](https://docs.scipy.org/doc/numpy-dev/user/basics.broadcasting.html).

 ### **Upcasting**

-!!!
-Info ""
 When trying to combine arrays with different `dtype`s, NumPy will upcast to a type capable of handling all possible values (regardless of what the actual values are).

 ```py
 k1 = np.arange(0, 5, dtype=np.uint8)